It’s not always easy getting sleep as a new parent, or getting a new baby to sleep, for that matter.

-It can help ease symptoms of asthma as well, so it is great to have on-hand for all kinds of breathing issues.
+It can help ease symptoms of asthma as well, so it is great to have on hand for all kinds of breathing issues.

 A nicely subtle, floral scent that helps to wind down the mind and prep for sleep is ylang-ylang essential oil.

-Its anti-stress properties are very powerful, and with its light and airy aroma, is perfect for nursery bliss for baby.
+Its anti-stress properties are very powerful, and with its light and airy aroma, it is perfect for nursery bliss for baby.

 It also mixes well with other oils to create a powerful oil blend for many relaxing purposes.

 Dilute into the water, and diffuse anywhere baby will be sleeping to help promote sleep.
 It is suggested to keep using it in the same place to build a habit of sleep in one particular area.

 DO NOT INGEST OR APPLY TOPICALLY TO INFANTS.